india-ultimate/the-huddle/content/issue-021/_index.md

 We were lucky enough to find ten members of Team USA who could answer questions about their specialties.

-Thanks to Head Coach Greg Connelly and the UPA's Josh Seamon for their help in putting together this issue.
+Thanks to Head Coach Greg Connelly and the UPA\'s Josh Seamon for their help in putting together this issue.